What is growth marketing?

 What makes growth marketing different?

-Objectives and most important metrics for Growth Marketing
+Objectives and most important metrics for growth marketing

 Objective 1: to get traffic to your website

-This can be done in several ways.
+This can be done in several ways:

 Organic traffic

-To optimize organic traffic, it is necessary to implement all actions that will help you position yourself near the top of the search results.
+These are users who come to your website after performing a search on a major search engine.
+To optimize this process, it is necessary to implement all actions that will help you position yourself near the top of the search results.

-This includes sharing quality content on a recurring basis to provide value while building inbound links.
+To achieve this, it is necessary to share quality content on a recurring basis to provide value while building inbound links.
 This content must be implemented in an optimized way so that search engines understand it and index it quickly.

 An example of an organic growth trick is to try to rank for keywords with high search volumes but little Keyword difficulty.
 In this way we can find areas of content that are less relevant in terms of traffic but much more attractive because they can quickly reach the top positions.